- Health A-Z

 Methi or fenugreek seeds

-Triphala powder is generally available at stores that sell herbal powders and is made up of three fruits – amlaki, haritaki and vibhitaki – that make it a valuable source of vitamin C as well as antioxidants.
-Mix a teaspoon of this powder with a glass of water and boil for about three minutes.
-After it cools, strain the liquid and mix it with an equal amount of vinegar; rub this liquid onto the scalp very gently, leave it on for about 30 minutes and wash off with a mild shampoo.
+Triphalapowder is generally available at stores that sell herbal powders and is made up of three fruits amlaki, haritaki and vibhitaki that make it a valuable source of vitamin C as well as antioxidants.

 Curd is obtained from fermentation of milk and contains a lot of lactic acid and other ingredients that have antifungal action and this makes it a good remedy for dandruff.
-Whip curd into a smooth paste in a bowl.
-Wet your scalp with water, and rub the curd onto the scalp.
-Leave it on for about one hour and then wash off with water; make sure you wash the curd thoroughly or your hair will develop an unpleasant smell.
+You can also use curd to give your skin a makeover.

 Dandruff is not just an embarrassing problem, it may also lead to other problems such as premature loss of hair and acne.
 Therefore, as soon as you notice those flakes making an appearance, it is vital you try one of these remedies to get dandruff under control.